National Leadership Program, Summer/Fall 2020

-Autumn Blalock is a Community Outreach Fellow in RespectAbility’s National Leadership Program for Summer of 2020.
+Autumn Blalock was a Community Outreach Apprentice in RespectAbility’s National Leadership Program for Summer and Fall of 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Blalock has always believed that where inequity creates limits, art creates answers.
 She truly fell in love with the words of Anne Bogart, who said that “Limits are a necessary partner in… the crafting of a successful life.”
 These words turned the world she always saw as a closed box into a steppingstone to opportunity.
 Autumn comes from a low-income background with a big family that endured not only financial limits, but the limits that physical and intellectual disabilities placed on herself and members of her family, especially her father.
 Watching and helping him throughout her life brought to Blalock’s attention the need to advocate for better representation of all creeds, colors, and abilities.